The CRM is mandated with providing material reception conditions to asylum seekers and persons granted asylum in Serbia.

-In the vast majority of reception centres there were persons who are not issued with the registration certificates, nor do they enjoy any other status in line with the Foreigners Act or other legislation.
+In the vast majority of reception centres there were persons who were not issued registration certificates, and who do not enjoy any other status in line with the Foreigners Act or other legislation.
 Thus, their stay is tolerated by the CRM.
 For instance, many people who are staying in the Western camps (Adaševci, Šid and Principovci) or Northern camps (Subotica, Sombor or Kikinda) are not registered, or their certificates have expired, but they are attempting to cross the border with Croatia, Hungary or Romania on a daily basis.
 Their legal status is unregulated, and for that reason, they can be subject to different arbitrary practices such as denial of access to the reception centre during the night or denial of access to food or even medical care.
 Additionally, there is a significant number of persons who are residing in the informal settlements in Belgrade and border areas with Croatia, Hungary and Romania.
 Many of them are UASC.
-They sleep in tents or abandoned facilities deprived of the existential minimum.
+They sleep in tents or abandoned facilities deprived of the existential minimum and are frequently raided by the MoI and then transferred to reception centres in the south of Serbia.